Alcaro/Arlib/README.txt

   intend to keep learning.

 I care only about the final state of my tools, not the way there; I will fix imperfections whenever I find them.
-As such, change velocity is high, and a commit for each change would be quite noisy, so I don't bother - I batch up minor changes until anything significant happens (though I often don't realize when I finish those big changes, so they too tend to get batched up).
+As such, change frequency is high, and a commit for each change would be quite noisy, so I don't bother - I batch up minor changes until anything significant happens (though I often don't realize when I finish those big changes, so they too tend to get batched up).